Montana State University Postdoctoral Research Associate in Bozeman, Montana

 Position End Date (if temporary) 05/01/2021

 Applications will be:

-Screening of applications will begin on August 17, 2020 ; however, applications will continue to be accepted until the position is filled.
+Screening of applications will begin on January 4, 2021 however, applications will continue to be accepted until an adequate applicant pool has been established.

 Montana State University is committed to providing a working and learning environment free from discrimination.
 As such, the University does not discriminate in the admission, access to or conduct of its educational programs and activities nor in its employment policies and practices on the basis of an individual’s race, color, religion, national origin, creed, service in the uniformed services (as defined in state and federal law), veteran’s status, sex, age, political ideas, marital or family status, pregnancy, physical or mental disability, genetic information, gender identity, gender expression, or sexual orientation.
 In support of the University’s mission to be inclusive and diverse, applications from qualified minorities, women, veterans and persons with disabilities are highly encouraged.

 Montana State University makes accommodation for any known disability that may interfere with an applicant’s ability to compete in the hiring process or an employee’s ability to perform the duties of the job.
 To request an accommodation, contact the Human Resources Office, PO Box 172520, Montana State University, Bozeman MT 59717-2520; 406-994-3651; email@example.com .

 In compliance with the Montana Veteran’s Employment Preference Act, MSU provides preference in employment to veterans, disabled veterans, and certain eligible relatives of veterans.
 To claim veteran’s preference please complete the veteran’s preference information located in the Demographics section of your profile.

 MSU’s Non-Discrimination Policy and Discrimination Grievance Procedures can be located on the MSU Website: http://www.montana.edu/hr/disabilityaccommodation/complaintsgrievances.html .